-(a) During the year, the Group entered into a credit facility amounting to US\$50,000,000.
+- (a) During the year ended 31 December 2017, the Group entered into a credit facility amounted to U\$\$50,000,000.
 The credit facility was secured by certain assets of the Group and will expire in February 2020.
-As at 31 December 2017, the Group has unutilised credit facility of US\$5,231,000.
-Details of the pledge of assets are disclosed in note 32 to the financial statements.

-- (b) Certain of the Group's bank loans are secured by mortgages over the Group's land and buildings with an aggregate carrying value at the end of the reporting period of approximately US\$57,730,000 (2016: US\$8,946,000). - (c) The unsecured bank loans and the secured bank loans are denominated in US\$ and New Taiwan Dollars ("TWD"), respectively.
+Details of the pledge of assets are disclosed in note 32 to the consolidated financial statements. - (b) The unsecured bank loans and the secured bank loans are denominated in US\$ and New Taiwan Dollars ("TWD"), respectively.